pytest-dev/pytest-django/docs/database.rst

 .. warning::
     It does not manage transactions and changes made to the database will not be automatically restored.
-Using the ``pytest.mark.django_db`` marker or :fixture:`db` fixture, which wraps database changes in a transaction and restores the state is generally the thing you want in tests.
+    Using the ``pytest.mark.django_db`` marker (or the corresponding :fixture:`django_db` fixture) is usually what you want to use in test - they will wrap database changes in a transaction and restore the state.
     This marker can be used when you are trying to influence the way the database is configured.

 Database access is by default not allowed. ``django_db_blocker`` is the object which can allow specific code paths to have access to the database.
 This